nikhilkhewalkar/Mikko-test/README.md

 remainder of this year.
 The CSV file should contain a column for the month name, a column that contains the salary payment date for that month, and a column that contains the bonus payment date

+Executing the script
+Please execute salary.php with appending -f <FILE NAME> at the end.
+If not given the default file name will be test.csv.